alexjdeleon/LTSEOrderSystem/README.md

 where, [input_file] is the csv you wish to process; if none is provided, it will look for file named "trades.csv" in the project root directory.

 ## Testing
+The application includes the following JUnit test cases:
+1. **PropertyManagerTest** - Verifies that the application's properties load properly
+2. **TradeInputMapperTest** - Tests that the functionality for mapping the comma separated representation of an order to an object
+3. **LTSEDataRepositoryTest** - Verifies that the application's reference data loads propely
+4. **LTSEOrderProcessorTest** -
+Runs the following use cases and verifies the results:
+* An input file for which all of the trade orders are accepted
+* An input file for which one trade is rejected for each of the rejected scenarios in the requirements
+* Verifies that the JSON file (if enabled) is being generated correctly